skbaek/tesc/notes_on_ITP_test_results.md

 - Agda standard library : commmit [9c56155ffdc1930b6c33caa38ef384ab8cc2dba1](https://github.com/agda/agda-stdlib/commit/9c56155ffdc1930b6c33caa38ef384ab8cc2dba1)

 Language compiler versions were not as strictly controlled and changed from time to time.
-Since no compiler-related issues were encountered, it is unlikely to be critical, but we list one of the versions used for each compiler for reference.
+Since no compiler-related issues were encountered, it is unlikely to be critical, but one of the versions used for each compiler is listed for reference.

 - swipl : version 8.2.1 for x86_64-linux
 - agda : version 2.6.2-08191e6